timfennis/apply/README.md

 ### Try

-`Attempt` represents the result of a computation that can either have a result when the computation was successful or an exception if something went wrong.
+`Attempt` represents the result of a computation that can either have a result when the computation was successful, or an exception if something went wrong.
 If the computation went correctly you get a `Success<A>` containing the result and if the computation goes wrong you get a `Failure` containing the exception.

-`Attempt` looks a lot like `Either` but is especially useful in situation where you have to consume some library or language feature that throws unwanted exception. `Attempt` can be used to to capture exceptions and performing computations on the result without having to build complicated and verbose `try-catch` blocks.
+`Attempt` looks a lot like `Either` but is especially useful in situations where you have to consume some library or language feature that throws unwanted exception. `Attempt` can be used to capture exceptions and performing computations on the result without having to build complicated and verbose `try-catch` blocks.

 ```php